CircuitSetup/Remote/README.md

 >This [repository](https://remote.out-a-ti.me) is the upstream source for CircuitSetup's releases.
 The only difference is that both code and documentation [here](https://remote.out-a-ti.me) might be ahead in development.

-For information on updating the firmware on your Remote, see [here](#firmware-installation--firmware-update).
+For information on updating the firmware of your Remote, see [here](#firmware-installation--firmware-update).

 ## Initial Configuration